alephium/www/src/content/news/alephium-listed-on-tradeogre-exchange-9fa9d920993f/index.md

 ---

-If you need assistance, you are welcome to reach out to the community channels on [Discord](/discord), <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>.
-And follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.
+If you need assistance, you are welcome to reach out to the community channels on [Discord](/discord), <a href="https://t.me/alephiumgroup" >Telegram</a>.
+And follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.